Yuvishap/ChromeInit/README.md

 # ChromeInit

-Defines actions to be done upon Chrome's stratup
+Defines actions to be executed upon Chrome's stratup:
+  1. Opens up all tabs within the "Init" bookmark